 “If you want to survive in this world, you don’t need five-gallon buckets filled with charcoal for filtering water or freeze-dried packets of food.
 Yes, if the Big One really does hit, these items will come in handy.

 But folks have to survive today, and don’t need to go worrying and fretting about when and if it’ll ever hit.
 You need to put your hands to work and feed your family today.

 “In order to survive, period, you need to learn a few basics.
 Shawna and I were talking about this the other day.
 She stopped by to ask if she could do some foraging in the back.
 Foraging for food is one of the oldest and most basic survival techniques.

 “Now, it’s been a long time since I did this with my brothers and sisters, so I asked her to give me a refresher course.
 We don’t have time to go into all the details today about that, but if you want to learn more, stop by her place.
-She’s about a mile past the old Mitchell place that burned down awhile back.
+She’s about a mile past the old Marston place that burned down awhile back.
 I know she would love to visit with you more on it.”

 “Go in the kitchen and get me my address book.”
 (I retrieve the book and hand it to her…)

 “Let’s see…yep.
 Here she is.
 You can find Shawna at Homegrown Self Reliance.